lipsworld/wp-opt-in/readme.txt

 Check [the author homepage](http://neppe.no) for en example of usage.

 == Changelog ==

+= 1.3.2 =
+* Fixed support for empty options.
+Thanks to GirlsCanCode.

 = 1.3.1 =
 * Try to fix double e-mail to self.